 Mentor teachers must complete a comprehensive Mentor Teacher Training Program provided by the district (See Appendix).
-Additional and ongoing sessions that provide opportunities for reflection and discussion of the mentoring process occur during the school year.
+Additional ongoing sessions that provide opportunities for reflection and discussion of the mentoring process occur during the school year.
 During these sessions, the focus assists the mentors with providing specific and concrete feedback.
-In addition, mentors receive indepth training in curriculum, instruction, and assessment.
+In addition, mentors receive in-depth training in curriculum, instruction, and assessment.

-The mentor teacher is responsible for promoting the novice teacher's knowledge and instructional strategies related to the NJSLS and Professional Standards for Teachers in order to facilitate student achievement.
+The mentor teacher is responsible for promoting the novice teacher's knowledge and instructional strategies related to the NJSLS and Professional Standards for

+Provisional Teacher Induction Protocol 2022-2023 An Ancillary Document to the Teacher Evaluation Handbook Teachers to facilitate student achievement.
 A district form will be provided to record the alignment with the New Jersey Professional Standards for Teachers.

-All mentors will receive a copy of Charlotte Danielson's detailed 2013 rubric to facilitate the peer-observation process and critical dialogue.
+All mentors will receive a copy of Charlotte Danielson's detailed 2016 rubric to facilitate peer observation and critical dialogue.